openconnectivity/IOTivity-setup/Readme.md

         |- run.sh            run the generated code
         |- reset.sh          reset the device to ready for onboarding state.
         |- edit_code.sh      edits the iotivity/examples/OCFDeviceBuilder/server.cpp file with nano.
+        |- edit_input.sh     edits the input file for device builder with nano.
         |- example.json      the input for device builder.